mohammadzaman3100/Mohammad-Zaman-/README.md

 <br><br>

-<h2> The aim is to have the following projects at a finish stage by the end of 2022.
+<h2> The aim is to have the following projects completed by the end of 2022.
 All projects are in various stages of development. </h2>
 <br>

 <img align="right" alt="GIF" src="https://media.giphy.com/media/iIqmM5tTjmpOB9mpbn/giphy.gif" width="465" height="300" />